JustinYeoh93/justinyeoh93.github.io/_posts/jekyll/2022-04-30-introduction.md

 |Layout|Layout are used to to create a standard view across the entire site|
 |Permalinks|Permalinks are links that bring us to a specific site|

-# How To
-A few things to help you get started.